At Trustmarque, we are committed to protecting and respecting your privacy.

-Our sales team may share your personal information with a vendor or supplier when booking a deal registration, or when obtaining a quotation.
-They will also share your personal information with a delivery company when we have a physical product that we need to send to you.
+Our Sales team may share your personal information with a vendor or supplier when booking a deal registration, or when obtaining a quotation.
+The vendor or distributor will also share your personal information with their delivery team when there is an IT hardware product we need to send to you.

 We will never sell personal information.